mmikowski/spa/README.md

 If you want something improved, please file a bug.

 ## Standards
-I hope to post the full standards here in the near future so that they may be continually updated by the community.
+I have posted the code standards here so they may be updated by the community.
+Last revision: 2016-11-10.

 ## Slides
 The slides directory holds slides for some of my public presentations.
 All of these